CompuTec/computec-docs/docs/wms/faq/faqs.md

 Restart the server or try to install the CompuTec WMS objects again.

-## ProcessForce Database Version not supported
+## CompuTec ProcessForce Database Version not supported

 ### <i>**Update Database or Reinstall API.Setup**</i>

 ### Cause

-ProcessForce version installed on the database differs from the ProcessForce API version.
+CompuTec ProcessForce version installed on the database differs from the CompuTec ProcessForce API version.

 ### Fix

 You can either:

-- install ProcessForce API to the correct version
+- install CompuTec ProcessForce API to the correct version
-- install ProcessForce in the same version as API.
+- install CompuTec ProcessForce in the same version as API.

 For the mentioned installers, check the [Download](/docs/processforce/releases/download) page.